How stress can affect your eyes and ears

 Stress-related eye conditions can be temporary.
 But if you have any on-going concerns about your vision, they might be related to other health and eye conditions.
 If you notice any changes with your eyes, get in touch with Leightons’ friendly eye specialists.
 We’re here to provide you with the eye care you need.

-Stress and hearing loss
+Stress and you hearing

 Prolonged stress can directly affect your ear health, causing conditions like hearing loss and tinnitus.
 As with your eyes, decreased circulation can also affect your ears, and chronic stress plays a big part in slowing blood flow.